- Haedong Yonggungsa Temple

 Day 8 Busan-Osaka-Kyoto, Japan

 After breakfast at your hotel, transfer to Busan airport and take the short 90-minute flight to Osaka in Japan.
 Then transfer by coach to Kyoto, one hour away, for a two-night stay at the locally rated 4-star Kyoto Tokyu Hotel.
-Look forward to a unique experience this evening as your included dinner is at Ninja Kyoto – a themed restaurant, deep underground, staffed by multilingual ninja warriors.
+Your included dinner is at an Izakaya – a traditional Japanese pub.
 B, D

 Day 9 Kyoto, Japan